-- In the last two years we have trained 1482 people in KwaZulu-Natal
+- In the last two years we have trained over 1600 people in KwaZulu-Natal

-- 962 (and counting) of these beekeepers (and their families) are actively keeping bees and many have started producing and selling honey.
+- over 1000 (and counting) of these beekeepers (and their families) are actively keeping bees and many have started producing and selling honey.

 - skills development - rural job opportunities